Lisette Tammik

-Lisette Tammik (born 14 October 1998) is an Estonian footballer who plays as a forward for Spanish Primera División club Santa Teresa CD and the Estonia women's national team.
+Lisette Tammik (born 14 October 1998) is an Estonian footballer who plays as a forward for Estonian Naiste Meistriliiga club Flora and the Estonia women's national team.

 Career

 Tammik has been capped for the Estonia national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 In April 2021, it was announced that she would become the first professional player in the history of the Naiste Meistriliiga, with FC Flora stating an intention of signing an additional two to three players on paid contracts.